-Fly Singapore Airlines Suites Class between Sydney and Singapore for 85,000 miles one-way
+1. Singapore Airlines Suites Class to Singapore for 85,000 miles one-way

-Singapore Airlines Suites Class is one of the best First Class products in the world and is available on routes serviced by the Airbus A380.
+Singapore Airlines Suites Class is one of the best First Class products in the world.
+It’s available on routes serviced by the Airbus A380.

 You’ll enjoy excellent customer service, delicious food and a wide beverage selection, including Dom Pérignon and Krug.
 The lie-flat bed turn-down service is with Givenchy linens…swoon.